ripienaar/travlrmap/README.md

 #### :cluster:
 Set this to true to enable clustering of points, especially useful if you have many many points

+#### :cluster_grid_size:
+The size of a grid that gets clustered by the clustering library, adjust this if you find that too are being combined on the map

+#### :cluster_minumum_size:
+A specific grid of the cluster must have at least this many items before its clustered, defaults to 2

+#### :cluster_zoom_on_click:
+Set to false to disable the behavior where a cluster click zooms the map to expand all the items in it

 ### :views: Section

 Custom views to show pre-decided parts of your map.
 You should configure at least